prz3m/web2kindle/README.md

   ```
   python web2kindle.py -u http://article-url.com -s
   ```
   You will be prompted for your gmail password.
 If you use 2 factor authentication (and you should), you must generate [App Pasword](#app-password).
+You will be asked if you want to store your password in a keyring (operating system's place to store passwords).
+If you don't want, type `n`, otherwise type `y`.

   (Sometimes Google can block web2kindle from using your account.
 If it's the case, consider enabling 2 factor authentication and generating App Password)